Patient Medical History Form Builder

 The eight sections follow the standard intake order: identifying demographics first, then the presenting chief complaint, the patient’s past medical and surgical history, an active medication list, documented allergies and reactions, relevant family history, and finally social history covering tobacco, alcohol, and lifestyle.

-• Add a privacy notice and your lawful basis for processing before any patient fills the form in.
+Add your privacy notice, lawful basis for processing under GDPR or HIPAA, and retention policy before any patient fills the form in.
 This template is a clinical starting point, not legal or medical advice.